Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

 I recall two pleasurable events that relieved the intense ground school and flight school routine at NAS Ottumwa.
 Tour groups were booked in for an evening's entertainment.
 One evening I was able to take my wife Peggy to a dance.
 The bandleader was Frankie Carle.
 (His obituary at age 93 appeared in our local paper in early March 2001) His band was quite well known in the 1940s and its stature was enhanced by Mr. Carle's ability to play the piano.
 The other event was a visit by the Harlem Globetrotters.
 I believe a man named Reese Tatum was a headliner of that group.
 Those events helped relieve tension and I appreciate to this day all those who contributed to those troop entertainment tours.

 Those who preceded us in this next phase of Navy flight training, known as "basic training," had trained in the SNV aircraft.
 The V was for Vultee, but the students nicknamed it the Vultee "Vibrator."
 My class was lucky to be assigned the SNJ for training.
-The Army Air Forces called it the AT-6, the "Texan."
+The Army Air Corps (as that service was then known) called it the AT-6, the "Texan."
 The SNJ was a single engine, two seat low wing monoplane built by North American Aviation.
 It was an all metal plane and had retractable wheels.
 There are some SNJs flying in our new 21st century.
-Recall that we had all just come from the Stearman, a fixed landing gear trainer.
+Recall that we had then all just come from the Stearman, a fixed landing gear trainer.
 Many of the SNJ instructor pilots had also just come from instructing in Stearmans.

 One night, waiting for our night flying turn at North Whiting Field at Milton, Florida, we saw an SNJ coming in for night landing, flare out for touchdown, and land in a shower of sparks, just like Halloween.
 An instructor with student aboard had landed with the landing gear up.
 We were of course sorry for the student but very likely had little sympathy for the instructor, who really needed it.